Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ```
 ## Log on to discovery cluster

-Many of the higher level commands for working with NGS data will require a lot of memory and computing power, more than most laptops can handle efficiently.
+Computational analysis involving NGS data generally require a lot of memory and processing power.
+The *Discovery cluster* is a resource hosted by **Dartmouth's Research Computing** team.
+This cluster enables you to execute commands without using the memory and computing power on your local machine.

-The discovery cluster is a resource hosted by Dartmouth's Research Computing team.
-This cluster enables you to execute high level commands without using the memory and computing power on your local machine (more about this tomorrow).
-Let's log onto the discovery cluster now.
+Log onto the discovery cluster now.
 We will use a secure shell command `ssh` to log onto the discovery cluster.

 ```bash
 # Establish the secure shell connection
 ssh netID@discovery7.dartmouth.edu